warpdotdev/docs/features/blocks/block-sharing.md

 ---
-description: Share a block easily with coworkers or teammates.
+description: Share a block with your team or community.
 ---

 # Block Sharing